na-na-hi/renget/archive/b2mhn.md

 Taking the hint, Inigo quickly put his phone away again.
 "Heh, maybe later."

-Hifumi turned to Nene, "So what brings you ladies here today, Nene-senpai?
-Wanna hang out with the coolest guys in 1-D again?"
+Hifumi turned to Nene, "So, what brings you ladies here today?
+Wanna hang out with the coolest guys in 1-D again, Nene-senpai?"
 He flexed comically.

 Nene gave them a teasing grin.
 "Sorry boys, but us three are having a girl's day today.
 We're just here to browse some new manga."